zemiguel20/AirRaceGame/Documentation/Index.md

 Then, if there are still more goals to pass, the next Goal in the list is activated using the same method.

-If not, then game is finished, and the Game Manager is notified.
+If not, then game is finished, and the Game Manager [state is changed to End Game](#EndGameState).

 #### 3.2.4 Score <a name="Score"></a> <a href="#Index" style="font-size:13px">(index)</a>